Climate and Average Weather Year Round in Punta del Este Uruguay

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Punta del Este experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 1.4 months, from August 30 to October 9, with average wind speeds of more than 12.1 miles per hour.
-The windiest day of the year is September 14, with an average hourly wind speed of 12.6 miles per hour.
+The windiest month of the year in Punta del Este is September, with an average hourly wind speed of 12.4 miles per hour.

 The calmer time of year lasts for 11 months, from October 9 to August 30.
-The calmest day of the year is May 6, with an average hourly wind speed of 11.6 miles per hour.
+The calmest month of the year in Punta del Este is May, with an average hourly wind speed of 11.8 miles per hour.

 The predominant average hourly wind direction in Punta del Este varies throughout the year.